These are the 8 steps to obtain ISO 27001 certification as a startup in the EU:

 Next Step

-ISO 27001 doesn’t have to be expensive, overwhelming, or slow.
-With the right partner it becomes a business accelerator: it builds trust, reduces risk, and helps you scale.
+A well-scoped ISO/IEC 27001 project can make certification more manageable and help a startup demonstrate security maturity, reduce risk and support growth.
 Schedule a strategic session with PrivaLex and start preparing your ISO 27001 certification as a startup in the EU.